FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 <img src="./images/GettingStarted/media/image26.png" style="width:70%" />

-Once you have created the Entra Id group and added the service principal as a member, the next step is to navigate to the Fabric Admin portal to configure the **Service Principals can use Fabric REST APIs** setting.
+Once you have created the Entra Id group and added the service principal as a member, the next step is to navigate to the Fabric Admin portal to configure the **Service Principals can use Fabric APIs** setting.

 >Note the next step can only be completed by a user who has been cofigured in the current Enta Id tenant as a **Fabric Administrator**.
 If you do not have these permissions in your development environment,